TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 **plugin.tx_[lowercasedextensionname]**

 The TypoScript configuration of the extension is always located below this TypoScript path.
-The "lowercased extension name" is the extension key with no underscore (_), as for example in ``blogexample``.
+The "lowercase extension name" is the extension key with no underscore (_), as for example in ``blogexample``.
 The configuration is divided into the following sections: